-Singer-Songwriter and Nashville Artist “JB Aaron” was born in Niagara Falls, NY.
-JB served 18 years as a Vol. Firefighter and a Medical Technician for the Town of Niagara with the Active Hose Fire Department.
+Singer/Songwriter JB Aaron was born in Niagara Falls, NY.
+He served 18 years as a volunteer firefighter and a medical technician for the Town of Niagara with the Active Hose Fire Department.

-JB started singing at the age of 8, by participating in talent shows in the western New York region, taking the crowds by surprise, and capturing multiple first-place prizes and trophies.
+JB started singing at the age of 8 by participating in talent shows in the western New York region; taking the crowds by surprise and capturing multiple first-place prizes and trophies.

-JB has opened shows for various artists over the years including Miranda Lambert, LoCash, Frankie Ballard, The Cadillac 3, Phil Vassar, Darryl Worley, Eric Paslay, Brian McComas, Terri Clark, Wade Hayes, Jeff Carson, and Gloriana.
+He has opened shows for various artists over the years including Miranda Lambert, LoCash, Frankie Ballard, The Cadillac 3, Phil Vassar, Darryl Worley, Eric Paslay, Brian McComas, Josh Thompson, Terri Clark, Wade Hayes, Jeff Carson, and Gloriana.

-This secured him a spot, as one of the TOP 5 Finalists in the United States vying for the title of “Best New Act in Country Music.”
-JB says the biggest reward was the opportunity to perform on the Original Grand Ole Opry stage, the Ryman Auditorium.
+2014 was a big year for JB.
+He entered the 33rd Annual Country Showdown in Rochester, NY, where he successfully triumphed over thousands of performers to become the North East Regional Champion.
+This secured him a spot as one of the top 5 finalists in the United States vying for the title of Best New Act in country music.
+JB proudly placed 2nd in the entire nationwide competition.
+His biggest reward was the opportunity to achieve one of his lifelong dreams and perform on the original Grand Ole Opry stage, the Ryman Auditorium.

-In September 2014, the Buffalo Bills invited JB to perform the National Anthem in front of a sold out crowd of (75,000+).
-He was recently given the opportunity again, for the 2015 Season, to perform the National Anthem, along with “God Bless America”, for the “Salute the Troops” game against Miami Dolphins on Nov.
-8th.
+In September 2014, the Buffalo Bills invited JB to perform the National Anthem in front of a sold-out crowd of 80,000+.
+In 2015, he was given the opportunity again to perform the National Anthem, along with God Bless America, for the Salute the Troops game against the Miami Dolphins.